DatabayMD/leaflet-tutorial/README.md

 How to Run
 ---

-Clone this repository onto your computer, navigate to the folder, and open index.html in order to view the website locally.
+Clone this repository onto your computer. **For PC, clone it into C:/inetpub/wwwroot.
+To access the site, in your browser go to localhost/leaflet-turotial/index.html** (if you open it via C:/inetpub/wwwroot/leaflet-turotial/index.html the GeoJSON will not load).
 The user-defined Javascript code is located in js/map.js, and that is the file that you will want to change in order to make changes to the map.

 To get a GeoJSON URL from [Maryland iMap](http://imap.maryland.gov/Pages/default.aspx), go to the [Maryland iMap Data page](http://data.imap.maryland.gov/) and select a category (or search at the top for a dataset).
 Once you have found a dataset you would like to integrate, click "Download" and then "API".
 Copy the GeoJSON URL and paste it into js/map.js, overwriting the current GeoJSON URL.